huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 So, at this point we have our Linux base system.
 You can do a few things from here.
 - I tend to immediately install vim (I'm spoiled, sorry vi)
 - apt install wine and winetricks
 - apt install steam_latest.deb (downloaded from store.steampowered.com).
-If you're like me, you've got a ton of Steam games, some of which are DRM-free (looking at you Tim Schaefer)
+If you're like me, you've got a ton of Steam games, some of which are DRM-free (looking at you Tim Schafer)
 - add the lutris PPA
 - Adjust your screen resolution.
-I'll discuss this more shortly, but 640x480 is actually a great resolution for every single game tested.
+I'll discuss this in more detail shortly, but 640x480 is actually a great resolution for every single game tested.
 No need to scour for an 800x600 LCD.

 Let's talk Games!